rhomobile/rhomobile-docs/eb/en/edge/api/signature.md

 ### takeFullScreen(<span class="text-info">HASH</span> propertyMap)
 Shows a modal window with signature capture area and UI (toolbar with buttons) for cancel / capture and return to main application window.
-The callback is fired when the signature is closed (when in fullscreen) or when capture is called.
-In WM/CE, the signature area has visible buttons for 'clear', 'capture' and 'cancel'.
-In Android / iOS, the signature area has images which will behave as buttons for 'clear', 'capture' and 'cancel'.
-This function open modal full screen window, therefore other functions related to in-line signature capture (work with inside browser window area) do not affect the capture window shown by this function.
+The callback is fired when the signature window is closed (when in full-screen) or when capture is called.
+On WM/CE, the signature area has visible buttons for 'clear', 'capture' and 'cancel'.
+On Android, the signature area has images which will behave as buttons for 'clear', 'capture' and 'cancel'.
+This function opens a modal full screen window therefore, other functions related to in-line signature capture (work with inside browser window area) do not affect the capture window shown by this function.

 ####Parameters
 <ul><li>propertyMap : <span class='text-info'>HASH</span> <span class='label label-info'>Optional</span><p>Map of signature properties to be set Valid `properties` for this parameter are the properties avaliable to this API module. <a href='#Properties'>Check the property section</a> Use already set properties</p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>